vanviegen/warpsocket/README.md

   - Attaching a token (meta information) to a connection.
 - JavaScript callbacks are load-balanced across multiple JavaScript worker threads.

-So what WSBroker buys you compared to the standard Node.js WebSocket library (`ws`):
+So what WSBroker buys you compared to the standard Node.js WebSocket library (`ws`) is:
 - More performant and memory efficient connection handling.
 - Multi-threading, while still allowing you to efficiently send/broadcast to any WebSocket connection.
 - A ready-made channel system for broadcasting messages to multiple subscribers.

+Compared to [PushPin](https://github.com/fastly/pushpin), WSBroker is:
+- Only usable in a Node.js (or Bun) application.
+- More lightweight and easier to deploy: just an npm install, no need to run a separate server process.
+- Able to spawn JavaScript worker threads and pin connections to them.
+- Very fast!

 ## Quick Start